Laser Noise | <<< | >>> | Feedback |

 Laser noise is important for many laser applications.
 Some examples are:

-- High precision optical measurements, e.g. in frequency metrology, precision spectroscopy or interferometry, require low intensity and phase noise.
+- High precision optical measurements, e.g. in frequency metrology, precision laser spectroscopy or interferometry, require low intensity and phase noise.

 - The data transmission rates achievable with optical fiber communications systems are usually limited by noise of lasers and amplifiers.